-The Australian Institute of Marine Science (AIMS) is Australia’s tropical marine research agency.
+The Australian Institute of Marine Science (AIMS) is Australia’s premiere tropical marine research agency.

 Visit AIMS at: www.aims.gov.au

 Murdoch University is a research intensive institution with considerable capacity in marine science.
-Our researchers cover a range of disciplines including marine and estuarine ecology, fisheries science, conservation biology, biological oceanography, remote sensing, marine tourism and socio-economics.
+Its research covers a range of disciplines including marine and estuarine ecology, fisheries science, conservation biology, biological oceanography, remote sensing, marine tourism and socio-economics.

 Murdoch University has a renowned Centre for Fish and Fisheries Research, as well as several smaller research groups which focus on particular aspects of marine science, for example, cetaceans, marine management and tourism.